 Simple is good.
 Simple is understandable.
 Simple is fixable without having to get ‘experts’ in.
 The simplest compost toilet is essentially a bucket with a toilet seat and lid over it.
 You might already have a bucket – a 25 litre container (5 gallon) is ideal, but you can use a smaller one.

 I managed to find a cheap camping toilet online from a UK outdoor adventure retailer (www.millets.co.uk) – it was on offer and reduced to £15 with a further 15% off.
 With shipping, I ended up paying under £16.
-Since buying it, the price has gone back up to £35, but keep an eye out as there are always price reductions and offers!
+However, since buying it, the price has gone back up.

 If I was being critical about my camping toilet, I’d have liked a bit more capacity, to have it a bit taller, and to have a full-sized toilet seat, but as an experiment (or just to take away camping, which is the original design intention) it’s fine.